Medically reviewed by Kristin Hall, FNP

 Some of the most common triggers for herpes include stress, which can weaken the immune system and make the herpes virus active within the body, and fever.
 Sexual activity can also trigger some herpes infections, particularly HSV-2.

-However, the most common trigger for herpes is sunlight.
+However, one of the most common triggers for herpes is sunlight.
 Exposure to sunlight is a well known, scientifically documented herpes trigger that can draw the virus out of dormancy and lead to an outbreak, especially for people with the HSV-1 form of the virus.

 In this guide, we’ll explain how sunlight plays a role in triggering herpes outbreaks, as well as steps you can take to treat herpes outbreaks and minimize your risk of triggering an outbreak through sun exposure.

 Herpes affects everyone differently.
-Most people with HSV-1 are asymptomatic, meaning they have the virus but never experience outbreaks.
+Many people with HSV-1 are asymptomatic, meaning they have the virus but never experience outbreaks.
 Others experience occasional outbreaks, with the average frequency about once per year.

-Outbreaks of HSV-2 -- or genital herpes -- are more common, with the average HSV-2 infected person experiencing four to five outbreaks per year.
+Outbreaks of HSV-2 — or genital herpes — are more common, with the average HSV-2 infected person experiencing several outbreaks per year.